 You have been a highly acclaimed and successful producer for many years.
 Is that an advantage when you start directing?

 It doesn’t have any substantial impact when you sit in the director’s chair.
-Suppose I would never have produced a film before, when you are on the set and you’re actually directing scenes, it’s still a totally different ball game.
-I did have the advantage however to really know what it takes to make a film, like the shooting schedule, the technicalities, how to prepare and how long it takes—all very crucial when you’re involved in the creative process of directing a film.
-I was uncertain at times, you know, like for example when Reda was ready to play the guitar like Django Reinhardt did, or where and how to find the best non-professional actors who appeared in the film, things like that.
+Suppose I would never have produced a film before; when you are on the set and you’re actually directing scenes, it’s still a totally different ball game.
+I did have the advantage, however, to really know what it takes to make a film, like the shooting schedule, the technicalities, how to prepare and how long it takes—all very crucial when you’re involved in the creative process of directing a film.
+I was uncertain at times, you know, like, for example, when Reda was ready to play the guitar as Django Reinhardt did, or where and how to find the best non-professional actors who appeared in the film, things like that.
 If you have directed films before, you’re more familiar with that, while I wasn’t.
 But now I am.
 On the other hand, it’s never a guarantee that your film will work.
 The films I produced or wrote earlier have always been very dear to me, a number of them were even very personal—also if they dealt with subjects that were not part of my own world, like “Des hommes et des Dieux” , “Les sauveurs du palais” [2012, a.k.a.
 “Haute Cuisine”], “Timbukti” or “Mon roi” [2015, a.k.a.
 “My King”].
-And yet, they have this intimacy because of certain memories, or the themes they deal with.
+And yet, they have this intimacy because of certain memories or the themes they deal with.
 In “Django,” I recognize myself quit a bit.
 I don’t compare myself with Django Reinhardt, but I feel a certain intimacy in this portrait of an artist in a complicated period in the history of a world in crisis.
-I never experienced the German occupation, but the theme is very important and it really touches me a lot.
+I never experienced the German occupation, but the theme is very important, and it really touches me a lot.